PicelBoi/PVTE/README.md

 # PVTE
-Home of the PicelBou Virtual Terminal Environment.
+Home of the PicelBoi Virtual Terminal Environment.
 This branch won't contain the PVTE code.
 Check out other branches for the code!